fischer Launches FWA R2: Redefining Economic Anchoring Solutions for Indias Growing Construction Market - The Tribune

 fischer Launches FWA R2: Redefining Economic Anchoring Solutions for India's Growing Construction Market

-Bengaluru (Karnataka) [India], November 5: fischer, a global leader in fixing systems, has strengthened its position in India's construction and industrial fastening sector with the launch of its latest innovation -- fischer FWA R2.
-This new addition to the company's economic bolt anchor portfolio delivers superior performance, flexibility, and value for money.
+Bengaluru, Karnataka, India (NewsVoir) fischer, a global leader in fixing systems, has strengthened its position in India’s construction and industrial fastening sector with the launch of its latest innovation — fischer FWA R2.
+This new addition to the company’s economic bolt anchor portfolio delivers superior performance, flexibility, and value for money.
 Crafted from A2-grade stainless steel, the FWA R2 is designed for non-critical applications in non-cracked concrete, making it ideal for building construction, tunnels, energy, and industrial projects.

 (This content is sourced from a syndicated feed and is published as received.
 The Tribune assumes no responsibility or liability for its accuracy, completeness, or content.)